burgurpun/skiff/README.md

 ## A Ship of Harkinian Flatpak

 Flatpak manifest for building a local flatpak bundle of Shipwright that builds from source.
-The manifest also handles the .desktop file and icon required for normal install, no other requirements except the shared-modules repo.
+The manifest also handles the .desktop file and icon required for normal install, no other files needed except the shared-modules repo.

 https://github.com/HarbourMasters/Shipwright